About

 I N – P R O G R E S S

-[a paper on why the problem of consciousness is hard]
+[a project on why the problem of consciousness is hard]